xuemeiwei/Conference-Central_Udacity/README.md

 ## Task 1: Add Sessions to a Conference
 1. Session and SessionForm are defined in models.py as follows:
-   1. Session class
-	- Created as `ndb.Model`.
- 	- Has the following attributes:
+   - Session class is created as `ndb.Model` and has the following attributes:
 	```python
 	class Session(ndb.Model):
 		"""Session -- Session object"""